 I really like Whitby, it’s a fantastic place, dog-friendly nearly everywhere, and with lots of things to see and do.
 Whatever time of year you visit, Whitby is always busy.
 Unlike a lot of seaside resorts, there is no end of season in Whitby.
 The former fishing town is very photogenic and has a dramatic coastline, long stretches of sandy beach and a quaint harbour.
 The town splits into two distinct halves, bisected by the tidal River Esk.
 The swing bridge in the centre of town connects the two halves.

 The eastern half, the old town, is full of quirky charm.
 The main attractions in this half of town are the Abbey, St. Mary’s Church and the 199 steps.
 In total contrast, the western half is a classic Victorian seaside resort.
-Up on the top of the West Cliff are hotels and guest houses.
+On the top of the West Cliff are hotels and guest houses.
 Situated below on the quayside, fish and chip shops, amusement arcades, stalls and souvenir shops.